eriknovak/anonipy/docs/how-to-guides/posts/extractors-overview.md

 The motivation behind the multi extractor is the following: depending on the document format, personal information can be located in different locations; some of them can be found at similar places, while others can be found in different places and formats.
 Because of this, we would need to use the [NERExtractor][anonipy.anonymize.extractors.NERExtractor] to automatically identify the entities at different locations and the [PatternExtractor][anonipy.anonymize.extractors.PatternExtractor] to extract the entities that appear at the same location.

+`MultiExtractor` enables the use of both extractors at the same time.
+Furthermore, if both extractors identify entities at similar locations, then the `MultiExtractor` will also provide a list of joint entities.

 ```python
 from anonipy.anonymize.extractors import MultiExtractor
 ```